All Episodes

 She was absolutely sworn in.

-Uh here's where the inconsistency is.
+Here's where the inconsistency is.

-That that there's a reason why hearsay evidence is not admissible in a real court of law.
+There's a reason why hearsay evidence is not admissible in a real court of law.

-And she made this allegation that somebody told her that Donald Trump was so mad that the Secret Service wouldn't drive him to the Capitol on January 6th that he lunged for the steering wheel and and tried to commandeer the the beast.
+And she made this allegation that somebody told her that Donald Trump was so mad that the Secret Service wouldn't drive him to the Capitol on January 6th that he lunged for the steering wheel and tried to commandeer the beast.

 Okay.

-So then you get this all these reports that the Secret Service contradict that narrative and say that never happened.
+So then you get all these reports that the Secret Service contradict that narrative and say that never happened.

-Now, if the commission were interested in getting to the truth, they could do so very simply.
+Now, if the Commission were interested in getting to the truth, they could do so very simply.

 They don't have to bring him in public.